Is there a role for blockchain and smart contracts in construction?

 This story is only available to subscribers to the printed edition of Construction Law.
 If you have a subscription please log in to read the rest of the story.

-Legal terms explained: Letters of intent
+Legal terms explained: Time at large

 To read more of this and every other news story on this site, please log in with your Construction Law membership account details.
 If you don't have an account, you can get free access to the news on this site and receive a free newsletter on Fridays by creating a Newsletter account.
 See the panel to the right.